8 Cheap Ways to Be Sustainable

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 Does it sometimes seem like it costs money to be eco-friendly?
 Even though fixes like switching to energy-efficient LEDs might create long-term savings, you still have to cough up the extra cash for the pricier replacement bulbs.
 That’s not a choice many are willing to make when only $10 and five days are standing between them and payday.
 Bigger fixes, like composting and converting to solar, might be possible for homeowners — but who can afford to buy a home these days?
+You need a list of cheap ways to be sustainable.

 1. Bike It or Hike It